The 7 Natural Wonders of Argentina

 El Hornocal, The 14 Colored Mountain of Jujuy

-El Hornocal isn’t easy to get to.
+El Hornocal in Jujuy isn’t easy to get to.
 After driving through switchback after switchback of winding road through the mountains, we slowly became dizzy from the altitude as we walked down the long pathway just to behold these fourteen colors.
 We sat in awe for as long as my oxygen deprived brain allowed (I’m serious about the altitude).
 This is one of the most beautiful places I’ve seen, not only in Argentina, but in the world.

 Peninsula Valdes, Chubut